deuterium33/Sigima/doc/api/index.rst

     * - :mod:`sigima.proc`
       - Computation functions, which operate on signal and image objects (:class:`sigima.objects.SignalObj` or :class:`sigima.objects.ImageObj`) and return signal or image objects, or scalar results (:class:`sigima.objects.GeometryResult` or :class:`sigima.objects.TableResult`).

+    * - :mod:`sigima.config`
+      - Configuration management for the Sigima library, including options for data paths, translations, and other settings.

 .. toctree::
    :maxdepth: 2